galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_05/index.md

 See the [CHANGELOG](https://github.com/galaxyproject/cloudman/blob/master/CHANGELOG.md) for a more complete set of changes.

-**!CloudBridge 0.1.0**
+**CloudBridge 0.1.0**

-The Galaxy Team is proud to be part of the development team for a new cross-cloud library called !CloudBridge. *!CloudBridge is a Python library providing a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.* The library is generally applicable to any domain wishing to run cloud-independent applications.
-There is already support for Amazon and !OpenStack clouds with support for Google’s Compute Engine in development.
+The Galaxy Team is proud to be part of the development team for a new cross-cloud library called CloudBridge. *CloudBridge is a Python library providing a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.* The library is generally applicable to any domain wishing to run cloud-independent applications.
+There is already support for Amazon and OpenStack clouds with support for Google’s Compute Engine in development.

-The first version of !CloudBridge was released earlier this month and it comes with [detailed user documentation](http://cloudbridge.readthedocs.org/).
+The first version of CloudBridge was released earlier this month and it comes with [detailed user documentation](http://cloudbridge.readthedocs.org/).
 The source code is [available on Github](https://github.com/gvlproject/cloudbridge).